UX Design - Design System - User Research - UI Design

 Revised navigation architecture for clearer intent paths.

-Responsive flow from exploration to ticketing.
+Ticket combo page flow from exploration to ticketing.

 My Role

-- Redesign navigation logic and task flows
+Redesign navigation logic and users flows |

-- Lead responsive wireframing and interaction design
+Lead responsive wireframing and interaction design |

 Deliverables included:

-- Modular design components
+- 2. Creation of modular design components

-- Contextual micro-copy frameworks
+- 3. Contextual micro-copy frameworks

 Research & Key Insights